MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/server-configuration-options-sql-server.md

 If the value is the change for the configuration option you made but the `value_in_use` is not the same, either the `RECONFIGURE` command wasn't run or has failed, or the server engine must be restarted.

-There are two configuration options where the `value` and `value_in_use` might not be the same and this is the expected behavior:
+There are two configuration options where the `value` and `value_in_use` might not be the same which is the expected behavior:

 - **max server memory (MB)** - The default configured value of `0` will display as `value_in_use = 2147483647`.